mit-rss/wall_follower/README.md

 ![motor_plugged](media/39604958785_8e8161b88e_k.jpg)

 Turn on the TX2 and recconect to the racecar if necessary.
-Get the car to a safe place (_not on a table!_) and launch teleop just like in the simulator:
+Get the car to a safe place (_not on a table!_) and run the following command:

     teleop

 Now you should be able to move the car around with the joystick!
-**You need press the left bumper before the car can move, *even for autonomous driving*.**
-This way you can stop the car from crashing by letting go of the trigger if necessary.
+**You need press the left bumper before the car can move** This is a known as a [Dead man's switch](https://en.wikipedia.org/wiki/Dead_man%27s_switch) and it is an easy way to stop the car from crashing - just let go of the trigger.

-Your computer will disconnect from the racecar if it gets too far away from the router, but the code running on it will not be affected.

 #### The car isn't moving

 - Make sure the joystick is connected and in the right mode by running ~/joystick/test_joystick.sh
-- Are you pressing the left bumped on the joystick?
+- Are you pressing the left bumper on the joystick?
 - Make sure the motors are plugged in and charged.

-### RViz

-Because ```rviz``` requires 3D libraries you can't run it straight through SSH.
-So to visualize topics published by the car run the following:

-    runcar [YOUR_CAR_NUMBER] rviz

-This command sets the ROS master to the ip of the car.
-Add the ```/scan``` topic and make sure you can visualize the laser scan.

-**Note:** "runcar" is a bash function created a while back by a past 6.141 TA.
-It's useful because it sets up your local network configuration when trying to interact with the car.
-If you don't have it already (VMs already have it) then [you can find it here](https://github.com/mit-racecar/install_tools/blob/master/bashrc_vm#L128).
-Just copy the runcar function into your .bashrc and you're good to go (don't forget to source .bashrc when you're done).

-**In order for rviz to work you will need to set your network adapter to "Bridged (Autodetect)".**

 ### Cleaning Up